-Last week, Hull College hosted Smile and Breathe Week!
-Five days packed full of themed activities to promote positive health and well-being across college.
+Last week, Hull College hosted its annual ‘Smile and Breathe’ Week - five days of themed lessons and activities to promote positive mental health and wellbeing.

 All Institutes within the college got involved throughout the week, which kicked off on Monday 18th October with all students challenged to complete a random act of kindness throughout the day.

 We were also delighted to welcome Pride of Britain Award winner Jamie McDonald - aka AdventureMan - over two days, which saw more than 1,000 students listen to his inspirational talks about the barriers he has overcome in life and the importance of building resilience.
 Reflecting on the event afterwards, Jamie said: “The students and staff at Hull College were amazing.
 Their behaviour and compassion was outstanding.
 They are all superheroes!”

 Working with YADA YADA NOISE, we hosted a Spoken Word Open Mic Night with a Smile and Breathe theme.
 The event, which saw Hull College students, staff and alumni participate, was held at the Institute of Arts on the evening of Tuesday 19th October.

 Students were also given the opportunity to enjoy a FREE healthy breakfast on the morning of Thursday 21st October, with the event hosted by the Hull College Counselling Service.
 Breakfast is often described as ‘the most important meal of the day' - and for good reason, too as many studies have shown it helps to improve energy levels and the ability to concentrate in the short term.
 Along with tucking into food, students had the opportunity to speak with external mental health services such as GigBuddies, Mencap and The Warren Youth Project.
 We were also delighted to welcome Liv Robinson from MIND, who gave an informative presentation to our Early Years and Health and Social Care students.